 Here you’ll find information tailored specifically for teens to speak up for the unborn in their circles.
 Valuable information and resources can also be found at:

 Winners are the recipients of $200, $150 and $100 according to placement.
-All entrants have received a stylus pen.
-The two 1st place winners have been asked to read their essays at the noon rally in Charleston on March 13 as part of annual Pro-Life Rally Day.
+All entrants will receive an amplifying smartphone stand.
+The two 1st place winners will be asked to read their essays at the noon rally in Charleston on Monday, February 18th as part of annual Pro-Life Rally Day.
 The two first place essays will also be published in the quarterly WVFL newspaper Life Matters and in the annual Pro-Life State Convention Resource Manual.
-The top three essays in both categories have been mailed on to National Right to Life in time for their national Teen Essay Contest in 2017.
+The top three essays in both categories will also be mailed on to National Right to Life in time for their national Teen Essay Contest in 2019.

 Senior category (10th-12th grades):

 1st Place: Destiny Elise Skidmore (grade 10) of Clarksburg, a student at Emmanuel Christian School

 2nd Place: Magdalen Walters (grade 11) of Washington, a student at Parkersburg Catholic High School

 1st Place: Racheal Rude (grade 8) of Saint Albans, a student at Calvary Baptist Academy

 2nd Place: Andrew Lee Posey (grade 9) of Anmore, a student at Emmanuel Christian School